smastrom/react-rating/README.md

 ## Features

-- **Use any SVG**: No headaches, icon fonts or packages to install in order to use vectors from any source.
+- **Use any SVG**: No headaches, icon fonts or packages to install in order to use your favorite vectors.
-- Highly customizable: fills, strokes, colors, transitions and much more.
+- Highly customizable: behavior, colors, transitions and much more.
 - Fully responsive and mobile-first
 - Fully accessible with keyboard navigation and custom labels
 - Works both on the server and the client
 - Fully typed with IntelliSense infos and autocomplete
-- Dependency-free, ~3.8Kb gzipped.
+- Dependency-free, ~3.5Kb gzipped.

 <br />